Is it possible to walk from Dover to Cape Wrath, wild camping all the way?

 Follow my progress

-My wife will be posting regular updates of my progress from Dover to Cape Wrath here.
+My wife (now ex wife) will be posting regular updates of my progress from Dover to Cape Wrath here.
 Updates will be a little sporadic as she will be relying on getting the notes from me when we meet, but we will try to make this as often as possible.
 I hope you enjoy reading about my next adventure.

 The reasons that I wild camp instead of staying in accommodation.